 See Section 4.1.iv of HRSA's SF-424 Application Guide.
-Please note: the directions offered in the SF-424 Application Guide differ from those offered by Grants.gov.
-Please follow the instructions included in the Application Guide and, if applicable, the additional budget instructions provided below.
+Please note: the directions offered in the SF-424 Application Guide may differ from those offered by Grants.gov.
+Please follow the instructions included in the Application Guide and the additional budget instructions provided below.
+A budget that follows the Application Guide will ensure that, if the application is selected for funding, you will have a well-organized plan, and carefully following the approved plan can prevent audit issues during the implementation phase.

-Reminder: The Total Project or Program Costs are the total allowable costs (inclusive of direct and indirect costs) incurred by the recipient to carry out a grant-supported project or activity.
-Total project or program costs include costs charged to the award.
-In addition, because the primary purpose of this program is to fund planning activities, we strongly recommend that you adhere to the following budget considerations.
+Reminder: The Total Project or Program Costs are the total allowable costs (inclusive of direct and indirect costs) incurred by the recipient to carry out a HRSA-supported project or activity.
+Total project or program costs include costs charged to the award and costs borne by the recipient to satisfy a matching or cost-sharing requirement, as applicable.
+The budget should include all personnel (including project director and any in-kind personnel for the award).